-Costumers connect with businesses through more channels than ever before.
-It is therefore important to identify what channels and content are being used to find and buy your solution.
+Customers connect with businesses through more channels than ever before, and it is essential to identify what media and content are used to find and buy your solution.
 Focus on those key moments that can help inspire people to buy your product or service.
 The goal of your marketing efforts determines what channels, content – and social marketing tactics your business should use.

-For example, in order to create awareness some businesses provide a lot of “how-to” information; but have no product pages and reviews (down-the-funnel information to sell).
-They can create content and be present in the channels that convert a user to a paying customer.
+For example, to create awareness, some businesses provide a lot of “how-to” information; but have no product pages and reviews (down-the-funnel information to sell).
+They can create content and be present in the channels that convert users to paying customers.

 Multichannel & cross-channel

 Every time a potential customer visits your channels, their interest in your solution increases.
-The channels that are effective are different per vertical.
+The effective channels are different per vertical.
 You can use Google Think to see what channel mix (combination of channels) works for your business.
-Even though “Google Think” shows the combination of channels businesses use these days, this might not be the best combination for your vertical.
-When you see the following sales channels in Google’s graph, referral, direct or “Brand search”, consider switching to U.S. or a large company.
+Even though “Google Think” shows the variety of channels businesses uses these days, this might not be the best combination for your vertical.
+When you see the following sales channels in Google’s graph, referral, direct, or “Brand search,” consider switching to the U.S. or a large company.
 While these three sales channels are effective, they are also slightly old-fashioned.
 You can use more channels to reach people and attract new customers.
 You can find more channels to guide your customers’ journey in the image of the buyer’s matrix below.

-Many sales organisations provide “down-the-funnel” information, such as product sheets and reviews, but not “top-of-funnel” content to attract new customers.
-People at the beginning of the customer’s journey have different questions than people who are ready to buy.
+Many sales organizations provide “down-the-funnel” information, such as product sheets and reviews, but not “top-of-funnel” content to attract new customers.
+At the beginning of the customer’s journey, people have different questions than those ready to buy.

 Attracting new leads via social media is very effective.
-First of all, it is cheaper than Google AdWords.
-Secondly, it allows you to divide your audience into segments.
-Personally, I also use it to attract new people to events – you can attract new leads and pay as little as one euro per lead.
-Once people become a fan, you can direct your marketing efforts towards them and stay top-of-mind.
+First of all, it is cheaper than Google AdWords, and Secondly, it allows you to divide your audience into segments.
+I also use it to attract new people to events – you can attract new leads and pay as little as one euro per lead.
+Once people become fans, you can direct your marketing efforts towards them and stay top-of-mind.